Crested shelduck: Distribution and habitat

 The crested shelduck has been collected near Vladivostok in Russia and near Busan and Kunsan in Korea.
 It has been proposed that the species breeds in far-eastern Russia, northern North Korea, and northeast China and winters in southern Japan, southwest Korea, and along the east China coast as far south as Shanghai.
 It is believed to have a relict range, or to have been more widespread in historic times.

 This species is believed to live in a wide variety of wetland and deep-water habitats at varying elevations.
 While all collected individuals are from the coast, especially near river mouths, recently there have been a number of reports from interior wetlands in northeastern China.
 It has been speculated that this species may breed in mountainous areas either away from water or on volcanic lakes.

-Ecology and behavior
+Ecology and behaviour

 Though not much is known about this shelduck, it is believed to be migratory, traveling from Siberia in the breeding season to Korea, southern Russia, and Japan for the winter.
 The crested shelduck is believed to eat aquatic vegetation, agricultural crops, algae, invertebrates, mollusks, crustaceans, carrion, and garbage.
 It has been suggested that this shelduck may be a nocturnal feeder.
 While its nest has not been described, similar shelducks nest in burrows and cavities; it has also been suggested that this species may nest in tree cavities.
 It has been proposed that this species lays less than ten eggs which the female alone incubates.
 It is believed to breed from May to July.
 The shelduck has been observed in flocks of two to eight birds.